alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 <p align="center">❁ &nbsp; ❁ &nbsp; ❁</p>

-The `Ole` name prefix says that this function is part of the **OLE** library.
-And generally, even though it’s not documented for each function, one needs to initialize the *library* before calling any of its functions, and *uninitialize* it after using it.
+The `Ole` name prefix says that this function is part of the **OLE** library, which once was a kind of infra-structure for Windows applications, but which now doesn’t seem to even be documented on its own.
+To use this old stuff you have to know that one needs to initialize the *library* before calling any of its functions, via `OleInitialize`, and *uninitialize* it after using it, via `OleUninitialize`.
 This init+cleanup pair is naturally expressed as a C++ constructor and destructor, the C++ [**RAII**](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) technique:

 [COM](https://en.wikipedia.org/wiki/Component_Object_Model)